Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

 the Lie point symmetry will be a {strict variational symmetry}, and if we cannot choose $\beta^\mu=0$ for all $\mu$, it will be a {divergence symmetry}.
 For an infinitesimal Lie point divergence symmetry the action, due to the divergence theorem, transforms as

 for a small parameter $\epsilon$, where $dF_\mu$ are the components of the differential outward normal vector of the boundary $\partial \Omega$ of $\Omega$.
-Then $\mc{S}$ is invariant if and only if the boundary term vanishes,
+Then, $\mc{S}$ is invariant if and only if the boundary term vanishes,

-which will be the case if the fields vanish sufficiently fast at infinity or are obeying certain periodic properties.
-Note that this boundary term does not depend on variations of the fields, so it is not automatically set to zero, unlike the variations at the boundary.
-Furthermore, it could be tempting to apply the criterion \eqref{E:condVarSym} directly to find all divergence symmetries, but it typically will lead us to very difficult, if not unsolvable, differential equations, and we are advised to proceed via the Euler-Lagrange equations, see e.g.~\cite{sym10120744}.
+which will be the case if the fields vanish sufficiently fast at infinity or obey certain periodic properties.
+Note that this boundary term does not depend on variations of the fields; therefore, it is not automatically zero, unlike variations at the boundary.
+Furthermore, it could be tempting to apply the criterion \eqref{E:condVarSym} directly to find all divergence symmetries, but it typically will lead us to very difficult, if not unsolvable, differential equations, and we are advised to proceed via the Euler-Lagrange equations \cite{sym10120744}.

-A Lagrangian $\mc{L}'=\mc{L}+\epsilon d_\mu\beta^\mu$ will yield the same Euler-Lagrange equations as $\mc{L}$, since a total divergence (also denoted a null Lagrangian) always will produce trivial Euler-Lagrange equations.
-In this article, the system of PDEs $\Delta=0$ will be a set of Euler-Lagrange equations of a Lagrangian $\mc{L}$.
-We define the Euler operator $E=(E_1,\ldots,E_q)$ with components given by formal, infinite series
+A Lagrangian $\mc{L}'=\mc{L}+\epsilon d_\mu\beta^\mu$ will yield the same Euler-Lagrange equations as $\mc{L}$, since a total divergence (also denoted a null Lagrangian) will always produce trivial Euler-Lagrange equations.
+In this study, the system of PDEs $\Delta=0$ is a set of Euler-Lagrange equations of a Lagrangian $\mc{L}$.
+We define the Euler operator $E=(E_1,\ldots,E_q)$ with components given by a formal infinite series